Get Started Free

 It also works on iPhone and Android for on-the-go transcription.

-I found the AI Chat feature especially useful & the free tier gives you 300 minutes per month.
+The AI Chat feature stood out in testing & the free tier gives you 300 minutes per month.

 Worth noting: Otter uses a visible meeting bot and may use de-identified data for model training.